bozso/insar_meteo/Matlab/README.md

    1) Multiple plot flags must be defined in a cell array, e.g. boxplot_los({'v-do', 'v-da'});

-   2) If we have the atmospheric correction option (''v-da''), the cooresponding atmospheric correction flag must be defined like this:
+   2) If we have the atmospheric correction option ('v-da'), the cooresponding atmospheric correction flag must be defined like this:
    'v-da/a_e'.
 This denotes the DEM error and ERA-I corrected velocity values.
 Atmospheric coretcions can be calculated with TRAIN.